|Mount Ida Press|

 Editing and writing

 A bachelorís degree and professional work experience are required; a masterís degree would be an asset.
 An academic background in history, architectural or art history, historic preservation, material culture, English, or a related field is preferred.
-Experience with historic preservation, building construction, and using original source materials, such as manuscript collections, would be important additional assets.
+Familiarity with publishing, historic preservation, building construction, and using original source materials, such as manuscript collections, would be important additional assets.
 This position has regular weekday hours and a benefits package.
 Salary level will be based upon skills and experience.
+Applicants seeking part-time employment of 30 hours a week will also be considered.

 How to Apply